Peter Liversidge: Midsummer Snowstorm 2009

 Three of the proposals – including Midsummer Snowstorm – were given material existence and are now part of Jupiter Artland’s permanent collection.
 The other proposals in the collection are Signpost to Jupiter and Winter Shadow.

 Midsummer Snowstorm is ‘proposal 3’ within Peter Liversidge’s Jupiter Proposals.
 It was one of the artist’s most outlandish proposals and was brought to life with the help of twelve snow machines.
-The snowstorm was situated so that it is not visible from the main entrance gate – as noted by Liversidge, “it was important that the snow was discovered on the way to somewhere else.”
+The snowstorm was situated so that it is not visible from the main entrance gate – as noted by Liversidge, ‘it was important that the snow was discovered on the way to somewhere else.’
 For the eight hours that Jupiter Artland was open that day, visitors walked, cycled and drove through the snow on their way to explore the works in the landscape.

 Biography

-No single category or definition can successfully describe Peter Liversidge’s extraordinarily diverse practice which includes work in almost every conceivable medium: drawing, film, performance, painting, photography, installations and editions/multiples.
-The subjects of his work can seem equally diverse – from an enduring obsession with the North Montana Plains (a place he has never visited) to a fascination with logos and luxury goods, and a preponderance for subverting our ideas about ‘Nature’ with his use of taxidermied birds and casts of natural objects in incongruous materials, all united by an underlying streak of dark, absurdist humour, and a gently persistent questioning of things.
+The subjects of his work can seem equally diverse – from an enduring obsession with the North Montana Plains (a place he has never visited) to a fascination with logos and luxury goods, and a preponderance for subverting our ideas about ‘Nature’ with his use of taxidermied birds and casts of natural objects in incongruous materials.
+These elements are united by an underlying streak of dark, absurdist humour, and a gently persistent questioning and curiosity.